Hyperspherical Trigonometry and Corresponding Elliptic Functions: Examples

-Using Irwin's correspondence\cite{irwin}, these solutions may be reparameterised in terms of spherical trigonometry.
+Using Irwin's correspondence, \cite{irwin}, these solutions may be reparameterised in terms of spherical trigonometry.
 Note that in this case $\theta_{ij}=\alpha_k$ for all $i,j,k=1,2,3$.

 A generalisation of this method can be made in higher dimensions, and in the case of a four dimensional space, we formulate the mechanics of the top in terms of a Nambu mechanical system of order four, which we then solve using Pawellek's generalised Jacobi elliptic functions discussed in the previous section.
-Consider a spinning top given by the action
+Consider a 4-dimensional extension of the action \eqref{eq:action} given by